rivtlib-dev/rivtlib.github.io/README.rst

     Exclude             rv.X("""any API function

-                            A method changed to X is not evaluated (used for comments and debugging).
+                            An API changed to X is not evaluated (used for comments and debugging).

                         """)